-If you have a water source that can’t be eliminated, like a decorative pond or rain barrel, consider treating that water source with an extended control larvicide tablet.
+If you have a water source that can’t be easily emptied, like a decorative pond or rain barrel, consider treating that water source with an extended control larvicide tablet.
 These products prevent mosquito larvae from becoming biting adults.
 There are several on the market for consumer purchase, and Clarke makes one too called Natular DT.

 A quick Google search will produce a list of several companies providing residential mosquito control services in your community.
-You’ll find local landscapers, national franchise lawn care businesses, general pest control companies, and of course, specialized mosquito control businesses, all offering solutions for nuisance relief and disease prevention.
+You’ll find local landscapers, national franchise lawn care businesses, general pest control companies, and of course, specialized mosquito control businesses, all offering solutions for mosquito nuisance relief and disease prevention.

-Larger properties may also require or include a ULV spray application.
+Larger properties may also include a ULV spray application.
 This is different from barrier treatments.
-ULV treatments are done by mounting an ultra-low-volume sprayer to an ATV and spraying a fine mist of an EPA-registered insecticide into the air.
+ULV treatments are done by mounting an ultra-low-volume sprayer to an ATV with turf-friendly tires and spraying a fine mist of an EPA-registered insecticide into the air.
 The mist is made up of tiny droplets that move through the air in order to make contact with adult mosquitoes in-flight.
 This type of treatment is highly effective for quickly taking down mosquito populations, but it does not provide any extended control.

 Some companies also offer repellents in a residential service package.
 Essential oil blends or even garlic treatments are common repellent solutions.
 Keep in mind the purpose of a repellent is to keep mosquitoes away for a period of time.
 They will not reduce populations.

 All products for mosquito control are not created equal and there are several options available today, including both EPA and non-EPA registered products (essential oil blends are an example of a non-EPA registered option).
 The most important thing to verify is that a service provider is using EPA-registered insecticides, and applying them according to the label.
-In order to be registered with the EPA, all products go through rigorous testing and are evaluated to be sure that when used according to the label, there is a reasonable certainty of safety to humans, animals and the environment from their use.
-The labeling on EPA-registered products tells applicators how, when, where and at what rate the product needs to be applied to work as designed.
+In order to be registered with the EPA, all products go through rigorous testing and are evaluated to be sure that when used according to the label, there is a reasonable certainty of safety to humans, animals, and the environment from their use.
+The labeling on EPA-registered products tells applicators how, when, where, and at what rate the product needs to be applied to work as designed.

 Additionally, only EPA-registered products are required to prove their performance against mosquitoes.
-EPA-registered products must demonstrate that they can kill or repel at least three of the most prevalent species of mosquitoes in the U.S., in at least five different geographic locations, and for the length of time the manufacturer claims.
+EPA-registered products must demonstrate that they can kill at least three of the most prevalent species of mosquitoes in the U.S., in at least five different geographic locations, and for the length of time the manufacturer claims.